live-clones/pybtex/docs/source/api/formatting.rst

 How it works
 ------------

-When you type :command:`pybtex -l python mydocument`, this happens:
+When you type :command:`pybtex -l python mydocument`, this things happen:

 1. Pybtex reads the file :file:`mydocument.aux` in the current directory and extracts the name of the the bibliography style, the list of bibliography data files and the list of citation keys.
     This step is exactly the same as with the BibTeX engine.

-2. Pybtex reads biliography data from all data files specified in the :file:`.aux` file into a single :py:class:`.BibliographyData` object.
+2. Pybtex reads the biliography data from all data files specified in the :file:`.aux` file into a single :py:class:`.BibliographyData` object.

 3. Then the formatting style is loaded.
 The formatting style is a Python class with a :py:meth:`~.format_bibliography()` method.
 Pybtex passes the